-4.2 Does the global economy respond to US monetary policy shocks?
+4.2.
+Does the global economy respond to US monetary policy shocks?

-First, we investigate the international responses to an unexpected US monetary policy tightening normalized to a 25 basis point (bp) increase in US short-term interest rates (measured by the Krippner shadow rate) throughout the sample period.
-While the shock on impact is fixed to 25 bp for the US, spillovers generated by the shock are allowed to vary if macroeconomic relationships change over time.
-The results are summarized in Figure 2, which shows posterior medians of time averaged responses for the largest three countries from each region as defined in Table 1.
-To provide some information on the behavior of the whole region, we moreover show credible sets that correspond to regional (time-averaged) responses.
-These reflect the variation of responses within each country group.
+First, we investigate the international responses to an unexpected tightening of US monetary policy normalized to a 25-basis-point increase in US short-term interest rates (measured by the Krippner shadow rate) throughout the sample period.
+Whereas the shock on impact is fixed to 25 basis points for the USA, spillovers that are generated by the shock are allowed to vary if macroeconomic relationships change over time.
+The results are summarized in Fig. 2, which shows posterior medians of time-averaged responses for the largest three countries from each region as defined in Table 1.
+To provide some information on the behaviour of the whole region, we moreover show credible sets that correspond to regional (time-averaged) responses.
+These reflect the variation in responses within each country group.
 All results except those for the short-term rates and the term spread are shown in cumulative terms.